Andrew Haldane: Islands of the Damned

 Everybody was warning them not to show their heads over the top.
 Jap snipers on the far side were alert, and deadly.
 But someone needed to see what was beyond the hill in order to direct the battalion's fire....
 Second Battalion's own machine gunners were dug in so low, they could hardly see what they were shooting at.
 They had to sight their guns by looking under the barrels.
 This was not satisfactory to Captain Haldane, who was himself an old machine gunner.
 He slithered forward a few feet and cautiously raised his head.
 Everybody heard a sharp thwack and knew instantly what it meant.
 Those who were close enough said his head just exploded.
 There was no point in even calling for a corpsman.

 Awards

+Haldane was awarded the Silver Star twice, first for action in January 1944, and again for action in October 1944.
+A photograph of Haldane receiving his first Silver Star, from then-Brigadier General Oliver P. Smith, appeared in the Portland Sunday Telegram of July 30, 1944.